ae-foster/BetaNeutralToTheLeft.jl/README.md

 Add the following packages:
  - JSON
  - ProgressMeter
+ - Distributions

 For the TextAnalysis package, use:

     Pkg.checkout("TextAnalysis")

-rather than the conventional `Pkg.add`
+rather than the conventional `Pkg.add` to get the master branch